shenapse/tesseract-zip-pdf-dir/README.md

 ### Overview

-All you need to know is how to use the function `ocr_by_cloud_vision_api(ocr=, file_or_dir=)` in `scr/main.py`, which is a main interface for the function this repository provides.
+All you need to know is how to use the function `ocr_by_cloud_vision_api(ocr=, file_or_dir=)` in `scr/main.py`, which is the main interface for the function this repository provides.
 It OCRs input file(s) and saves the read text as a text file in the optionally specified directory.

 ### Doc for the main function